-With provincial or municipal election campaigns underway in many parts of Canada, we present a list of new and recently published books about Canadian political history.
+With municipal, provincial, territorial and federal election campaigns underway at any given time in Canada, we decided to present a list of new and recently published books about Canadian political history.

 These titles include a compilation of important political speeches, a volume about Canadian political cartoons, and a collection of stories that reveal Indigenous perspectives on history.